Great Manchester Wetlands Land Managers' Group Natural Flood Management Demonstration - credit Lancashire Wildlife Trust

 Great Manchester Wetlands Land Managers’ Group

 The group connects farmers and land managers across the Great Manchester Wetlands and provides opportunities to share knowledge.
-Guided by members' interests, training, talks, demonstrations and workshops provide learning opportunities about nature-friendly farming and managing land for wildlife.
+Guided by members' interests, training, talks, demonstrations and workshops have provided learning opportunities about nature-friendly farming and managing land for wildlife.
 Group membership includes farmers, landowners and those managing land for nature.

-Formed in 2022, The Wildlife Trust for Lancashire, Manchester and North Merseyside facilitates the group and its activities, supported by the Countryside Stewardship Facilitation Fund (CSFF).
-The work builds on that of the Great Manchester Wetlands Partnership and its Carbon Landscape project.
+Formed in 2022, The Wildlife Trust for Lancashire, Manchester and North Merseyside has facilitated the group and its activities.
+Previously supported by the Countryside Stewardship Facilitation Fund (CSFF), its work builds on that of the Great Manchester Wetlands Partnership and its Carbon Landscape project.

-The groups’ work includes running a programme of practical workshops and discussions designed to increase knowledge and capture information, as well as demonstration events to increase awareness and understanding of the application of different land management approaches.
+The group’s work has included running a programme of practical workshops and discussions designed to increase knowledge and capture information, as well as demonstration events to increase awareness and understanding of the application of different land management approaches.
+Visit the blog to find out the participants’ thoughts on it.

 Our work